Skip to Content

 We have learned that German Shepherds shouldn’t be left alone for too long.
 If they are left for extended periods, they can develop various emotional and physical health issues.

-German Shepherds are very social dogs and need a job to do, even if that just means interacting with you.
-Regular activity and exercise are essential for this energetic, loyal, and protective breed.
+German Shepherds are very social dogs and need a job, even if that just means interacting with you.
+This energetic, loyal, and protective breed needs regular activity and exercise.

 The best way to find out is to start with trial periods and increase in small increments.
 You can also invest in a dog camera, as mentioned above, where you can watch and interact with your dog, all from your smartphone.